Skip to main content

 Cause: Character names weren’t in ALL CAPS or had inconsistent formatting.Fix: Retype the character name in ALL CAPS on its own line.
 The dialogue below will auto-format correctly.

-Cause: Action paragraphs were indented or formatted unusually.Fix: Highlight the misidentified text, then press Enter twice to convert it back to action.
-Ensure it starts at the left margin.
+Cause: Action paragraphs were indented or formatted unusually.Fix: Highlight the misidentified text, then press Tab to cycle the element type back to Action.

-Cause: Scene headings didn’t start with INT., EXT., or I/E.Fix: Force a scene heading by adding a period (.) at the start of the line.
+Cause: Scene headings didn’t start with standard prefixes like INT. or EXT..Fix: Force a scene heading by adding a period (.) at the start of the line.
 Example: .FLASHBACK - 1985

 Large PDFs (100+ pages) take 30-60 seconds to import.
 This is normal—PDF text extraction and element inference is computationally intensive.

 Title pages rarely import from PDFs or Fountain.
-Re-enter your script info in Project Panel → Script Info after importing.
+Re-enter your script info in Sidebar → Script Info after importing.

 Check that your FDX file actually had revision marks.
 If it did and they’re not showing, ensure you didn’t have revisions mode disabled.
-Go to Screenplay → Revision Color to confirm revisions are active.
+Go to Revision → Show Revision Mode (or press Cmd+Opt+R) to confirm revisions are active.

 Best Practices